###_Web_SDK_Locker_Cleanout

 Crosby speaks to the media.

-“Taking everything day-by-day and using everybody, and having a team that we rely on everybody, all four lines, all of our defensemen, all of our goalies,” he said.
+“Taking everything day-by-day and using everybody, and having a team where we rely on everybody, all four lines, all of our defensemen, all of our goalies,” he said.
 “That's extremely important to make sure everybody knows their value in the room and knows that they're really important to the room, and to continue that as we move forward.”

 Rust speaks to the media.